-CO1 evaluate differences downstream To testing, in coronary revascularization, and clinical outcomes following non-invasive diagnostic modalities used to detect coronary artery disease.
+CO1 - To evaluate differences in downstream testing, coronary revascularisation, and clinical outcomes following non-invasive diagnostic modalities used to detect coronary artery disease.

 CO2 - To understand the impact that narrowing's and blockages have on blood flow to your heart.